warrior1211421/Gaming-Techies/content/posts/top-5-best-gaming-monitors-for-rtx-3080.md

           Some people like Linus use MSI Optix monitor for both gaming and working side-by-side.
 The advanced physical G-Sync and FreeSync modules detect your current hardware and adjust the settings automatically.
 In short, if you want an affordable gaming monitor for RTX 3080, MSI Optix is your best shot.
     pros:
-      - pro: "2K Resolution "
+      - pro: "2K resolution "
-      - pro: Affordable Price
+      - pro: Affordable price
-      - pro: "Quick Response Time "
+      - pro: "Quick response time "
-      - pro: "High Contrast And Brightness "
+      - pro: "High contrast and brightness "
-      - pro: "Compatible with All Major OS "
+      - pro: "Compatible with all major OS "
-      - pro: "Multiple Display Ports "
+      - pro: "Multiple display ports "
-      - pro: "Gaming + Workstation "
+      - pro: "Gaming + workstation "
     amzlink: https://amzn.to/3uYkI7C
     nameForTOC: MSI Optix MAG274QRF-QD
     name: 5.
 MSI Optix MAG274QRF-QD